praveenranolia/portfolio/README.md

 **Web Development, Internship @ INDOCARE HEALTHCARE LLP**
 ***(May 2022 - July 2022)***
 -Developed different components of a website, encompassing design, coding, testing, and maintenance.
-Designed frontend part, multiple dynamic and browser-compatible pages using HTML, CSS, and other frameworks.
+Designed front-end part, multiple dynamic and browser-compatible pages using HTML, CSS, and other frameworks.

 ## Projects
 **Rossmann store sales**